saga-project/BigJob/README.md

 $ python bigjob-bootstrap.py $HOME/.bigjob/python/
 $ . $HOME/.bigjob/python/bin/activate

-see http://faust.cct.lsu.edu/trac/bigjob for further information
+See http://faust.cct.lsu.edu/trac/bigjob for further information.
+The Wiki includes among many things information on how to setup BigJob on various machines, e.g. on XSEDE (Ranger, Kraken) or FutureGrid.

 Configuration of Coordination Backend